thedrewster-u51/zorro/README.md

 - Download a copy of Zorro from https://zorro-project.com/
 - Run the installed on the linux machine eg. wine Zorro_setup.exe
 - When installing, ensure you install Zorro directly to drive c: (No subdirectories).
 This is just a convienence thing.
-- Once the installer is done, create an archive of the wine "drive_c" directory "tar -czvf ~/Zorro.tgz ~/.wine/drive_c"
+- Once the installer is done, create an archive of the ~/.wine directory `tar -czvf ~/full_wine.tgz .wine -C ~/`
-- Place the tgz file in the "Zorro" directory, inside this built context and extract it "tar -czvf Zorro.tgz"
+- Place the tgz file in the "Zorro" directory, inside this built context and extract it `tar -czvf full_wine.tgz` and rename the result directory to "wine": `mv .wine wine`

 # Building